 The performance is way lower than what we can see with the top SATA SSDs in the market.
 But, there are numerous reasons to go for the CS900 which we are going to reveal further.

 The random read/write speeds are acceptable since it is a SATA SSD available at a very cheap price tag.

-The price is the thing which is attracting people towards this SSD.
+The price is the thing that is attracting people to this SSD.
 Let’s see the price of PNY CS900 and see how well they are priced by the company.

 Note: The prices of this SSD keep changing and different platforms will offer you the product at different price tags.
 Your location will also have an impact on the price.

 The price of the PNY CS900 1TB is around 20$ less than the Samsung 870 EVO 1TB.
 I think this drive justifies its price.
 870 EVO is clearly sitting near the top if we look at all the SATA drives available out there.
 But, these are kinds of drives made for those who can’t afford those expensive drives.

 However, if you can afford around 10$ more, I would recommend going to the MX500.
 It has got a 5-year warranty and much better performance with a DRAM.